j-greig/greig/_posts/2016-03-22-lifeframework.md

 ---
 title: A rough framework for figuring out what the hell to do with you life
 date: 2016-03-22T13:21:47+00:00
 excerpt: "<p>What do you want from life?
 What's good for you in the long run?
 Are you helping other people, or just yourself?
-Big questions which can help you find your way in the new world of work.</p>"layout: post
+Big questions which can help you find your way in the new world of work.</p>"
+layout: post
 permalink: /lifeframework/
 categories:
   - Graphic Design